Resources for Restaurants

 - Additionally, $5 billion of the $28.6 billion total is reserved for restaurants with less than $500,000 in gross receipts in 2019.
 If the entirety of the $5 billion in funding isn’t distributed within 60 days of the program’s opening, the funding will be open to every business size.

-- Please note, the SBA Administrator may create other distributional tiers at its discretion.
+- Please note, the SBA Administrator may create other distributional tiers at her discretion.